KeharSr/lenisfy_react/README.md

 ### Admin Role

-Dashboard: Overview of eCommerce operations, including current orders, product inventory, and sales statistics.
+##### Dashboard: Overview of eCommerce operations, including current orders, product inventory, and sales statistics.

-Product Management: Manage product listings, add new products, and update product details.
+##### Product Management: Manage product listings, add new products, and update product details.

-Order Management: View, process, and update orders placed by customers.
+##### Order Management: View, process, and update orders placed by customers.

-Customer Management: Access customer profiles, view order history, and update customer information.
+##### Customer Management: Access customer profiles, view order history, and update customer information.

-Billing & Invoices: Generate and manage invoices for customer payments and track payment status.
+##### Billing & Invoices: Generate and manage invoices for customer payments and track payment status.
-Analytics: Monitor sales trends, customer behavior, and website performance.

-### `npm start`
+### User Role

+##### Google Login: Secure login using Google account for seamless access to the website.

+##### Product Search: Browse and filter products based on categories, price, and preferences.

+##### Cart & Checkout: Add products to the cart, review orders, and proceed to checkout.

+##### Order History: View and manage personal order history.

+##### Profile Management: Update personal details, addresses, and payment methods.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.